Last Updated on October 14, 2024 by Aaron von Frank

 Important

-Literally a life saver.
 Birds will often become anorexic when they’re ill.
-Without tube feeding it’s impossible to keep them hydrated and nourished.
-We’ve saved many fowl (both ours and our friends’) because we have tube feeding supplies and know how to tube feed ducks and geese.
+Without tube feeding, it’s impossible to keep them hydrated and nourished.
+We’ve saved many fowl (both ours and our friends’) because we have tube feeding supplies and know how to tube feed ducks, chickens, and geese.

-Please do NOT try tube feeding a duck if you’ve never been shown how or don’t have someone giving instructions.
-Do NOT put the feeding tube down the glottis (the center hole that opens and closes) or you’ll kill them.
-Instead, put it to the left or right of that hole.
-(Buy kit on Amazon)
+Warning: Please do NOT try tube feeding a duck if you’ve never been shown how or don’t have someone with experience giving instructions.
+If you put the feeding tube down the glottis (the center hole that opens and closes), you’ll kill them.

-Related: See our instructions and video tutorial about how to tube feed ducks and other poultry species.
+See our article and free video tutorial to find out how to safely tube feed a duck.

 3. 35mL Syringes